eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/plugin_overview.rst

 Open Declaration
 ----------------

-The Acceleo editor also support the "Open Declaration" feature (*F3* by default, or *Ctrl+left click* on any element), which allows an easy navigation from any element to its definition.
+The Acceleo editor also supports the "Open Declaration" feature (*F3* on selection, or *Ctrl+left click* on any element), which allows you to easily navigate from any element to its definition.
 This works for most if not all elements you can find in Acceleo module files: variables, modules, templates, queries, types, features and operations of metamodel elements, even the metamodel themselves from their URI.

 back to Contents_